Faculty & Staff

 Josh Zambrano

-Musical Theatre Acting I + Advanced Acting & Camera Technique + Acting Styles: August Wilson
+Department Assistant + MT Acting 1 + Advanced Studio & On-Camera + Acting Styles: August Wilson + Heightened Language: Shakespeare

 Josh is a Chicago native and graduated from ChiArts as an Acting major as part of the school’s second-ever class to graduate.
 He then went on to receive his bachelor’s degree in Organismal Biology and Ecology from Colorado College (’18).
-He is a Chicago Youth Shakespeare alumnus, teaching artist, and currently serves on its board of directors; he is also a company member of Visión Latino Theater Company, striving to tell the stories of his people and give them a space to do so.
-Josh has been teaching at ChiArts for the last 5 years, first as a science teacher, then an acting teacher, and now both!
-While Josh has performed around Chicago (his favorite city!), lately his efforts have taken him to LA and Detroit for various educational performances.
-He is represented by DeSanti Talent Agency.
+He is a Chicago Youth Shakespeare alumnus, teaching artist, and served on its board of directors until its dissolution in 2023; he is also a company member of Visión Latino Theater Company, striving to tell the stories of his people and giving others a space to do the same.
+Josh has been teaching at ChiArts for the last 5 years, first as a science teacher, then an acting teacher, and now he is serving the Theatre Department as the department assistant!
+Josh has performed around Chicago, his efforts have taken him to LA and Detroit for various educational projects.
+Josh is honored to work as the Theatre Department Assistant, and work to make the department a safe, reliable space like he had when he studied here.
+He is represented by Gray Talent Group.

 Visual Arts